MikeParish/sub_counter/README.md

 years ago in a bar in Brussels and noticed that the bar had a subscriber counter for their Instagram account.
-It was hanging on the wall and analog-based, like an old clock radio where the numbers switch via small plastic flappers in real-time.
-You could pull out your phone and follow/unfollow the bar and watch the count change.
+It was hanging on the wall and analog-based, like an old clock radio where the numbers switch via small plastic flappers.
+You could pull out your phone and follow/unfollow the bar and watch the count change in real-time.
 Curious about this, I looked up these devices online to find that they cost several 1000s of dollars!

 I thought it would be fun to make a simple, cost effective